Aircraft maker Hawker Beechcraft outlines new bankruptcy plan

-NEW YORK, Oct 29 (Reuters) - Aerospace manufacturer Hawker Beechcraft Inc on Monday unveiled a bankruptcy exit plan that would give control of the company to secured creditors after a proposed sale to a Chinese firm fell through.
+NEW YORK (Reuters) - Aerospace manufacturer Hawker Beechcraft Inc HKBCH.UL on Monday unveiled a bankruptcy exit plan that would give control of the company to secured creditors after a proposed sale to a Chinese firm fell through.

 The Wichita, Kansas-based firm filed a disclosure statement in Manhattan bankruptcy court revealing plans to hand 81.1 percent of its new equity to senior lenders, which include Angelo Gordon & Co, Centerbridge Partners, Sankaty Advisors and Capital Research & Management.
 The rest of the equity would go to senior and junior noteholders, according to the filing.